-There is widespread agreement that the international tax system needs reform to address the digitalisation of the global economy.
-Both the OECD and the EU published papers on this subject and the OECD subsequently released proposals on allocating profit to countries in which a multinational entity makes sales or derives value.
+There has been widespread agreement that the international tax system needs reform to address the digitalisation of the global economy.
+Both the OECD and the EU had published papers on this subject and the OECD subsequently released proposals on allocating profit to countries in which a multinational entity makes sales or derives value.
 The OECD also proposed the imposition of a global minimum rate of corporate tax.
 This is the OECD’s two-pillar approach, which is supported by the OECD/G20 Inclusive Framework on BEPS.
 On 12 October 2020 the OECD released draft blueprints of the technical aspects of the proposals under both pillars.

-On 1 July 2021 the OECD through the Inclusive Framework announced broad based agreement – following a vast volume of technical work and discussion, though aspects of the proposals remain subject to political agreement as well as technical design.
+On 1 July 2021 the OECD through the Inclusive Framework announced broad based agreement – following a vast volume of technical work and discussion, though aspects of the proposals then remain ed subject to political agreement as well as technical design.
 Over 130 members have now reached broad agreement – with an ambitious timeline to implement these new rules with effect from 2023.
 On 10 July 2021, the G-20 also backed the plan and tasked the Inclusive Framework with the momentous challenge of finalising the details and create an implementation plan by October 2021.

 Our direct interaction with the OECD during and after the formal consultation process, along with views gathered to date from global business through our ongoing surveys, continue

 s to provide insights.
 You can view BDO’s submissions to the OECD on Pillars One and Two as well as other subjects here.